BadassBison/Shell-Scripts/README.md

 ***
 ### dotnet_create_api (unfinished)
 This script is for building a .NET core 2.1 API to be used with AWS.
-The build has a dependency in the directories folder and is unfinished at this point
+The build has a dependency in the directories folder

 ***